Face facts: it’s not very good.

 Sue: Is the king sitting on Captain Kirk’s chair?

 Sue: Not really.
 The TARDIS isn’t working properly.
-But that’s old news.
+It’s old news.

 Me: What about Tom Baker breaking the fourth wall?